j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 and I am still with you,

 only beginning to fathom how
-the sacred places have blood in the ground.
+the sacred places all belong to other worlds the only things ours is blood in the ground.

 There is a garden in you.
-All the wandering elements drift in
+The wandering elements drift and float
-settle
+over a low wall, resting beside
-you, immovable soil of another world.
+you, immovable soil of other earths.

 The black wolf rolls and bares
 his famished belly to your hand.

-Go and number beasts
-with mythic accuracy: a thousand and one,
+Nurture verdure.
+Go and number beasts with mythic accuracy: a thousand and one,

 ten-thousand, vermillion.

-Mingle the fact with the truth.
+Mingle the fact

-Beckon us home.
+with the truth.
+Make us home.